gabrielmcg/Docker-docs/ops/README.md

-<p class="p">This minor update to Splunk Enterprise supports monitoring of Kubernetes logs and metrics.
+<p class="p">Splunk Enterprise supports monitoring of Kubernetes logs and metrics.
 Kubernetes metadata is collected by
   a universal forwarder implemented as a <code class="ph codeph">Deployment</code> (with just one replica), while logs are collected by a universal forwarder running on each Kubernetes node using a <code class="ph codeph">DaemonSet</code>.
 The integration leverages the open-source Splunk IT Monitoring and Troubleshooting project at